manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

+## To-Do
+- [x] ~~Make a CUBE from the object using the astrometry_wcs solution and std given in the calibration file.~~ ~~Very bad quality one.~~ It was ds9.
+Display with QFits Viewer.
+- [x] ~~Downloaded the data for another day.~~ This time 2014-July-27

+# Feb-18-2016 IRAP Roche J042

+## Commits

+### QFitsView

+I wasn't able to display the datacube in ds9.
+In QFitsView  the problem was how I was loading the fits.
+You have to make sure to click the checkbox "All extensions" when opening a datacube.
+This translate to the command `readfitsall` in **DPUSER**.
+Also check the scale, how much % is showing.

+### "white light" image.

+This can be done in QFitsView by clicking on *Options*, then *Cube Display* then instead of Single select *Average*.

+### New Data ILLUM

+The new data does not include an ILLUM Flat.
+Apperently.
+Is this normal?
+Maybe because the temperature didnt change much that day.

+#### Questions
+- [ ]  Process without ILLUM?

 ## Other Questions
-- [ ] The flat with OBS name "muocal_nightcalib" and not "Calibration" is a ILLUM even if it doesn't say ILLUM in DPR TYPE?
+- [ ] The flat with OBS name "muocal_nightcalib" and not "Calibration" is a ILLUM even if it doesn't say ILLUM in DPR TYPE?.
+I dont have one for the new dataset 2014-July-27
 - [ ] Could do twilight in series.
 No option nifu=0 so due to lack of memory only could do 5 not with the 7 available.
 Any way to do it ?
-- [ ] Why doesn't work to include TWILIGHT_CUBE as input in the sof for muse_scibasic for objects.
+- [x] ~~Why doesn't work to include TWILIGHT_CUBE as input in the sof for muse_scibasic for objects.~~ Apparently it did work.
+I checked looking the header of a PIXOBJECT ['*PRO REC*'] and it has the TWILIGHT CUBE as input.

 ## To-Do
-- [x] ~~Make a CUBE from the object using the astrometry_wcs solution and std given in the calibration file.~~ Very bad quality one.
-- [x] ~~Downloaded the data for another day.~~ This time 2014-July-27
-- [ ] Do a CUBE without using the bad pixel table.
 - [ ] Make a CUBE from the object creating the astrometry_wcs solution and std from the downloaded std and astrometry data for around those days.
+- [ ] Do a CUBE with and without using the bad pixel table.
+- [ ] Make CUBE with lsf from calibration and created one.